hamelsmu/CreateYourOwnJupyterServer/README.md

 - install byobu on remote machine
 > sudo apt-get install byobu; byobu-enable;

-  Getting used to it takes a bit getting used to but isn't bad at all. [see common hotkeys](https://medium.com/russian-it-stories/byobu-cheatsheet-%D0%BCost-used-hotkeys-5a8bbd8476fd)
+  Takes a bit getting used to but isn't bad at all. [see common hotkeys](https://medium.com/russian-it-stories/byobu-cheatsheet-%D0%BCost-used-hotkeys-5a8bbd8476fd)

 # Step 3: Install Anaconda on Remote Machine